 That said, I did find it easiest to book bus tickets from the terminals themselves, opposed to online.

 ✈️ Still planning your trip?
 Check out my pre-planned 7-10 day Croatia itinerary!

 Tip #9 – Understand the ferry system

 Without a doubt, the best way to get around Croatia’s islands is by taking the ferry.
 Croatia has an extensive ferry system, which allows you to easily go between countless islands with ease.
-Island hopping in this area is definitely one of the most fun things to do in Croatia.
+Island hopping in this area is definitely one of the most top attractions in Croatia.

 To secure your spot on the ferries or water shuttles I recommend booking online ahead of time (especially if you have a car with you).
 Also, before you even get to Croatia, figure out what islands you’d like to travel to and what your ferry options are.
 Depending on the season, the daily number of ferries changes drastically and you don’t want to be left hanging.

 Tip #10 – Be aware of cruise ship routes

 While Croatia attracts a lot of independent travelers, it also sees huge booms of cruise ship passengers from May through October.